tutur787/Moneyball-FM/README.md

 ## 🌟 Author

-Developed by \[Your Name].
+Developed by Arthur Acker.
 For questions or feedback, please open an issue on GitHub.

 ---